- Beclomethasone Dipropionate–Phenylephrine Hydrochloride–Lidocaine Hydrochloride

-Estradiol is a female estrogen hormone that treats problems associated with lack of estrogen.
-Since estrogen controls many processes of the female body, a drop in it can create diverse problems ranging from mood swings to irregular periods.
-Usage of Estradiol alleviates menopause symptoms like vaginal dryness/itching, irregular periods, hot flashes, night sweats, and mood swings.
-It also helps in the prevention of bone fractures (osteoporosis) and reduces the risk of heart attacks.
-It may also be used in the treatment of certain types of cancer.
-The Estradiol vaginal cream is prescribed for vaginal atrophy linked to menopause.
-This medicine may also be used to treat other conditions suggested by your doctor.
+Estradiol is a female estrogen hormone that is prescribed to treat menopause symptoms such as hot flashes, night sweats, vaginal dryness/itching, irregular periods, and mood swings.
+Besides, this medication prevents bone fractures (osteoporosis) and reduces the risk of heart attacks.
+Estradiol vaginal cream is indicated for vaginal atrophy associated with menopause.
+This medicine may also be used to treat other conditions as determined by your doctor.

 - St John's Wort

 It may be noted that drugs other than those listed above may also interact with Estradiol.

 Usually drug interactions occur when it is taken with another drug or with food.
 Before you take a medication for a particular ailment, you should inform the health expert about intake of any other medications including non-prescription medications, over-the-counter medicines that may increase the effect of Estradiol, and dietary supplements like vitamins, minerals and herbal, so that the doctor can warn you of any possible drug interactions.

 Estradiol can interact with barbiturates, antiepileptic medicines, blood thinners, and corticosteroids.